nju-cn-course/nju-network-labs/lab-2/lru.md

 | ... | ... | ... |

 {% hint style="info" %}
 You may notice that it is not efficient to update the age of all other rules every time you use a table rule.
-Because it the time complexity is O(N) for each table query operation, where N is the number of rules in table.
+Because it the time complexity is O(N) for each table query operation, where N is the number of rules in the table.
 So more efficient implementation of LRU algorithm is encouraged in this lab.
 {% endhint %}

 ## Coding